fwojcik/smhasher3/CONTRIBUTING.md

 The Most Important Rule must still be followed, though.
 If your feature submission adds something to Hashlib which is then acted upon in Testlib, then you must submit two different requests.

-All built source code must be available in the SMHasher3 source tree.
-Git submodules are not allowed.
-Hash implementations that live in external libraries are not allowed.

 Coding style
 ------------